Psalm 47 – Praising the King of All the Earth

 b.
 He will choose our inheritance for us: The psalmist was confident in the wisdom and goodness of the great King.
 He was happy to let the great King choose our inheritance.

 i.
 It is a glorious fact that our great King Jesus has chosen the inheritance of His people.
 Ephesians 1:3-6 is just one passage that describes some of His choosing for us:

 · He chose us in Him before the foundation of the world.

 · He chose us to be holy and blameless before Him in love.

 · He chose us to be adopted as sons into His family.

 ii.
 It is a wise prayer, to ask our great King Jesus to choose our inheritance for us.
 We often get into trouble by wanting to choose our own inheritance.

 · We sometimes want to choose our own blessings.
-One has health, another has wealth, a third has great talents; each wishes they had what the other has.
+One has health, another has wealth, a third has great talents; each wishes he had what the other has.
 Yet it is far better to let God choose our blessings.

 · We sometimes want to choose our own crosses.
 We think that our own problems are so much worse than others, and we think that we could bear any number of crosses – except the one He chose for us.

 iii.
-Charles Spurgeon thought that this was a Psalm of David and not the sons of Korah; that David wrote it, but they sang it.
+Charles Spurgeon thought that this was a psalm of David and not the sons of Korah – that David wrote it, but they sang it.
 He wrote, “Our ear has grown accustomed to the ring of David’s compositions, and we are morally certain that we hear it in this Psalm.”
-This may or may not be true, but certainly David knew that his King chose his inheritance at each stage of his life, and he showed contentment with the inheritance God chose for him.
+This may or may not be true, but certainly David knew that his King chose his inheritance at each stage of his life, and he showed contentment with the inheritance God chose for him:

 · As an anonymous shepherd boy.